andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 ## Early interactions

 - Schedule calls with motivated contributors to onboard, explain the project and pair code ☎️
-- Praise first, continued and returning contributions to projects
+- Appreciate interest and effort when assigning issues or reacting to new PRs/MRs
-- Bring contributions of passable quality in and show appreciation for effort (thank them for PRs/MRs)
+- Praise first, continued and returning contributions to projects (bring code in if "passable")

 <div id="progress" class="w-6/12"/>